inlivedev/inlive-website/content/docs/tutorial/tutorial-building-viewer-counter-widget-with-real-time-widget-api/index.md

 date: 2022-08-12
 lastmod: 2022-08-12
 name: Building viewer counter widget with Real-Time Widget API
-title: How to build a simple viewer counter widget with real-time widget API
+title: How to build a simple viewer counter widget with Real-Time Widget API
 description: In this tutorial, we will walk you through the steps of building a simple viewer counter widget using inLive Real-Time Widget API.
 slug: tutorial-building-viewer-counter-widget-with-real-time-widget-api
 weight: 4004